ggrifan/customer-reference/README.md

 >Application will use `customer-reference` database name by default.

-Under the hood backend uses liquibase to initialize database (create table and fill test data).
+Under the hood backend uses liquibase to initialize database (create table and fill it with test data).

 ##### Default server port:
 ```